Los Angeles Central Library: History

-Access needs

 The building's limited access had caused a number of problems.
 Generally, the accessible public stacks in the reading rooms only displayed about 10 to 20 percent of the actual collections of the Central Library.
 For anything else, a patron had to submit a request slip and a clerk would retrieve the desired material from the internal stacks.
 The internal stacks, contained in two concrete structures joined by a catwalk, were packed very tightly and had very little headroom.
 For example, while the normal reading rooms had ceilings of anywhere from 10 to 15 ft, the internal stack areas were many shelves of about 6 ft height, stacked internally, so that while the public access area was about two floors plus the Science and Technology alcove, the internal stacks were approximately five or six floors.
 To fix this would have required substantial renovation, a cost the city was not willing to cover, especially after hours of operation were cut in response to the 1978 property tax reduction measure Proposition 13.

-Arson Catalyst
+Arson

-The catalyst for the renovation was a devastating arson fire that began in the stacks on April 29, 1986.
+The library experienced two fires in 1986, one on April 29 and one on September 3, both due to arson.
+The April 29 arson fire “destroyed 20 percent of the central library collection and suspended service on the 5th Street building…The catastrophes came amid prolonged public debate concerning the future of the Goodhue building, which for years had been cited for major fire and safety hazards.”
+This fire was the catalyst for the renovation.
 Although the building was safely evacuated, its vintage construction precluded the ventilation of heat and smoke, and limited firefighter access.
 It took firefighters over seven hours to extinguish the fire and little fires continued to sprout for several days.
 Some 400,000 volumes—20 percent of the library's holdings—were destroyed, with significant water and smoke damage to 700,000 more.
 The estimated cost for replacing the 400,000 works lost was over $14 million.

 A second fire, on September 3 of the same year, destroyed the contents of the music department reading room.
+After the second it remained closed until 1993, when its renovation opened.